 I just read a story this morning of another dog dying of mushroom poisoning because they had no idea mushrooms growing in their yard are toxic.
 Please get up every morning and check your yards.
-I check morning and night because last year we had mushrooms for 8 months straight in a row.
+I check morning and night because last year we had mushrooms here in Southwest Virginia on an off for about 8 months.
+Even in the Fall when it becomes cooler and we get some rain the mushrooms can pop overnight.

 I am happy to report to all of you that I did not lose my senior rescue dog that day so please check your yards twice a day before you let your dogs out.